-These figures are based on January 2017 exchange rates and prices and DO NOT include any visa costs.
-Getting into Russia can be expensive not to mention complicated and you may wish to focus on the Baltic states and Finland if your funds are limited.
+These figures are based on May 2019 exchange rates and include daily travel costs in the region only.
+They DO NOT include any visa costs or flights to/from the region.
+Getting into Russia can be expensive not to mention complicated (more on Russian visas at the bottom of this page) and you may wish to focus on the Baltic states if your funds are limited and possibly also skip Finland which is considerably more expensive.
 For more see our backpacking costs in different European countries.

 It is advisable to get insured for all trips abroad.
-Read more here about perhaps the best travel insurance for backpackers.
+Read more here about options for finding the best travel insurance for backpackers.

 Russia’s second city is one that has gone through many transformations and several name changes over the centuries but has always retained an almost magical feel.
-The Hermitage Museum (Winter Palace) is the main attraction here but there’s so much culture in the form of world class opera, ballet and contemporary art that you can easily spend many days in this city and discover plenty of new things all the time.
-Backpacking in Russia isn’t too common but some of the hostels in St Petersburg are fantastic with well-run trips, city tours and bar crawls to get involved in.
+The Hermitage Museum (Winter Palace) is the main attraction here but there’s so much culture in the form of world class opera, ballet and contemporary art that you can easily spend many days in this city and discover plenty of new things.
+Backpacking in Russia isn’t too popular (largely due to its size) but some of the hostels in St Petersburg are fantastic with well-run trips, city tours and bar crawls to get involved in.

-It’s probably fair to say that Helsinki isn’t one of Europe’s beautiful capital cities.
-The expense of pretty much everything here will also put you off from staying long.
-However it does have it’s intrigues with highlights including ice skating in the city’s squares during the long dark winter and joining the normally sedate Finns in moshing to (very) heavy rock music in the bars and clubs.
+It’s probably fair to say that Helsinki isn’t one of Europe’s beautiful capital cities and the expense of pretty much everything here will also put you off from staying long.
+However it does have its charms with highlights including ice skating in the city’s squares during the long dark winter and joining the metal-loving Finns in moshing to heavy rock music in the bars and clubs.

 The medieval city of Tallinn perches on a hill overlooking the icy Baltic Sea.
-It’s only a very short hop on a ferry from Helsinki but after decades as part of the Soviet Union the differences are still very evident.
-It’s Old Town is beautiful and the grand castle still dominates the skyline but it is also a city moving forward and has some lively and cheap nightlife which attracts visitors from all over Europe.
+It’s only a very short hop on a ferry from Helsinki but after decades as part of the Soviet Union, the differences are still very evident.
+Its Old Town is beautiful and the grand castle still dominates the skyline but it is also a city moving forward and its lively and cheap nightlife attracts visitors from all over Europe.

-With an impressive old town and some very lively nightlife, the Latvian capital draws parallels with Tallinn.
-However it is much bigger than it’s Baltic neighbour and is a bit ‘rough around the edges’ shall we say.
-There are plenty of hostels and some backpacker geared bars which isn’t always the case in this part of the world and a night out in Riga is one you’re not likely forget.
+With an impressive old town and some crazy nightlife, the Latvian capital draws parallels with Tallinn.
+However it is much bigger than its Baltic neighbour and in parts is a bit ‘rough around the edges’.
+There are plenty of hostels and some backpacker geared bars but there is plenty to see and do with the city famous for its impressive Art Nouveau architecture.

 This seaside town boasts some of the best beaches in the Baltic and is a must-visit if you come during summer when it hosts some top music festivals.
 The Northern part of the city (Karosta) used to be a secret Soviet military town and makes for a fascinating visit.
 You can even stay overnight in Karosta Prison where you will be treated just like the military prisoners who were held here until as recently as 1997!